rblopes/generator-phaser-plus/README.md

 In order to make use of these media assets in your game, however, you need to declare them in Phaser, so they can be recognized and committed into the browser's memory.

-To save time, `generator-phaser-plus` projects follow a simple pattern: You copy files to the `app/static/assets/` directory and, using the assets module (`app/scripts/assets.js`), we tell Phaser which and what kind of files to load.
+To save time, `generator-phaser-plus` projects follow a simple pattern: You copy files to the `app/static/assets/` directory and declare them on the splash screen scene `preload` method.

 >   For this part of the tutorial, we are going to use some files from the Phaser Labs.
 >